kcoughlan/3v6line_shared_anchors_fow/README.md

 # 3-line and 6-line shared anchor systems in deep water: OpenFAST model

-This repository contains OpenFAST v3.3.0 inputs files for 3-line and 6-line shared anchor systems using the IEA 15 MW reference turbine on the VolturnUS semisubmersible platform.
-The original input files are based on the repository found here:https://github.com/IEAWindTask37/IEA-15-240-RWT
+This repository contains OpenFAST v3.3.0 input files for 3-line and 6-line shared anchor systems using the IEA 15 MW reference turbine on the VolturnUS semisubmersible platform.
+While the mooring designs and thus MoorDyn files are unique, the other input files are based on the repository found here:https://github.com/IEAWindTask37/IEA-15-240-RWT

 The OpenFAST input files are found in the input_files directory.
 Within this folder, they are organized into:
 * 3line: files for the 3-line system specifically